 Storage

-A key tip to storage is trying to reserve a bit of the icing for when the rolls are reheated.
-This way you can add more icing on top once they're reheated.
-Store the rolls covered or in an airtight container at room temperature for 2-3 days.
-You can reheat the rolls for 15-30 seconds in the microwave to make them warm and soft.
-Top them with some of the reserved icing before serving.
+Room Temperature Storage: Store the rolls covered or in an airtight container at room temperature for 2-3 days.
+You can reheat the rolls for 15-30 seconds in the microwave to make them warm and soft again.

 If you are not dairy-free, then you do not need to do this.
 You can use regular dairy products if they're fitting for you.